Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 -# several remote devices can independently reset the stored value, if they have registered a measuring program (time or distance proportional or value dependent triggered sending of values)<br>
--# process data can be flexible created or deleted during runtime to adopt to actual information needs -# all information types are handled with the same API -# each information type (e.g. application rate) is addressed by an unique identifier which contains the device type (e.g. spreader), mounting position and location
+-# process data can be flexible created or deleted during runtime to adapt to actual information needs -# all information types are handled with the same API -# each information type (e.g. application rate) is addressed by an unique identifier which contains the device type (e.g. spreader), mounting position and location